smash-transport/smash-hadron-sampler/README.md

     ratio_pressure_energydensity  Pressure divided by energy density.
 Default is 0.15. create_root_output            Enables ROOT output if set to 1.
 Default is 0 (false).

+> [!NOTE]
+> Lines in the config file can be commented out by using an exclamation point in the beginning of a line (e.g., `!
+This is a comment`).

 > [!TIP]
 > The repository provides an example config file named `config-example`.